UEFA Women's EURO 2022 final: When is it? Where is it?

 Who will wear what kit in the final?

-Both finalists may wear their first-choice colours, but if there is a clash then the club designated as the away team must use an alternative kit.
+Both finalists may wear their first-choice colours, but if there is a clash then the team designated as the away side must use an alternative kit.